radiantearth/radiant-mlhub/docs/source/getting_started.rst

 * Installing & configuring the library
 * Discovering & fetching datasets
 * Discovering & fetching collections
-* Downloading assets
+* Downloading dataset STAC catalog and assets

 Background Info
 +++++++++++++++

-For general knowledge, if you have not already:

-* Browse `Radiant MLHub <https://mlhub.earth>`_ to discover the datasets and ML models which are published on MLHub.
+If you have not already, browse `Radiant MLHub <https://mlhub.earth>`_ to discover the datasets and ML models which are currently published on MLHub.
-* Browse the `STAC specification <https://stacspec.org>`_ to learn about SpatioTemporal Asset Catalogs (STAC).
-The MLHub API serves Collections, Items and Assets which are STAC objects.
+Consider browsing the `STAC specification <https://stacspec.org>`_ to learn about SpatioTemporal Asset Catalogs (STAC).
+The MLHub API serves STAC Collections, Items and Assets.

 Installation
 ++++++++++++